 An aide to Corman and a general information specialist who gives Willard his orders.

 - Desk Jockey: With his fresh-faced look and stoical exposition, he certainly gives off this impression.
 It's unlikely he's ever been in the field.

-"Your mission is to proceed up the Nung River in a Navy patrol boat.
+- Mr. Exposition: He outlines the basic plot of the film; to travel up the river and kill Kurtz."Your mission is to proceed up the Nung River in a Navy patrol boat.
 Pick up Colonel Kurtz's path at Nu Mung Ba, follow it and learn what you can along the way.
 When you find the Colonel, infiltrate his team by whatever means available and terminate the Colonel's command."